Antipurity/conceptual/README.md

 - …And all others.

 (While defining exponentiation only in terms of adding-1 may seem hilariously inefficient, such definitions are supremely commonplace in formal logic (and then authors act like they invented the concept's understanding — very unpleasant).
-A much better formal system is one that does not prescribe a single way to comprehend a concept (admits many implementations).)
+A much better formal system is one that does not prescribe a single way to comprehend a concept (explicitly admits and catalogues many implementations).)

 ## Numbers (`Number`)

-A number is a computation with a fractional result, computed to the satisfactory non-negative uncertainty (uncertainty made certain): manifested like `Number(expr, uncertainty)` or `Number(expr, wrap => ok)`, numbers are fractions of two integers.
+A number is a computation with a fractional result, computed to the satisfactory non-negative uncertainty (uncertainty made certain): manifested like `Number(expr, uncertainty)` or `Number(expr, wrap => ok)`, numbers are fractions of two integers or their unevaluated manifestations.
 (Integers are thus numbers with zero uncertainty.)

 (Not-yet-computed fractions (numbers) can still have their precision changed; realized fractions cannot.)